We work to advance recycling through partnerships, education, and advocacy for the benefit of Texas.

-By working toward our mission of increasing recycling rates in Texas, for Texans, STAR is able to support economic growth, job creation, and resource conservation.
+By working toward our mission of advance recycling in Texas, STAR is able to support economic growth, job creation, and resource conservation.
 We build and support end markets by coordinating stakeholders to find common ground through information sharing and partnerships that get recyclable materials to market.
 Through data-driven advocacy, we are shaping and defining the future of materials management by facilitating discussion that leads to action.

 Our membership and partners represent a variety of sectors from the industry, and alliance is unmatched in scope and diversity, which allows us to be the resource for all things recycling in Texas.